 Yet none of the above is enough to explain the crucial part played, from the 16th to the 18th century, by the oldest and most important Parliament, the Parliament of Paris.
-Neither its age nor rank can explain this, but only the fact that this Parliament was, precisely, the Parliament of Paris; Paris, the city which, as early as the French War of Religion, had shown that no king could afford to brave it with impunity.
-The Parisian public opinion's might was a decisive factor for the parliament's.
+Neither its age nor rank can explain this, but only the fact that this Parliament was, precisely, the Parliament of Paris; Paris, the city which, as early as the French War of Religion, had shown that no king could afford to act with impunity.
+The Parisian public opinion's might was a decisive factor in the Parliament's prestige.
 Yet, it was for this very reason that the Parliament was forced to grant concessions to that same public opinion, to align their position in order to secure the support of the Parisians.
-This lead to truly peculiar developments.
+This led to truly peculiar developments.

-Obviously, magistrates, being economically independent from the king, were not only very indocile, but they would, generally speaking, exercise their power having only one thing in mind, their personal interest.
-They would not be stopped by the fear of being removed, nor moved by any hope of securing an advance, and even less so by a concern for the general interest of the territory they administered.
-They wouldn't settle for their regular income and their sportulae, and would thus try to expand it with any means necessary by abusing their authority.
+Evidently, magistrates, being economically independent from the king, were not only insolent, but they would, generally speaking, rule with only their personal interest in mind.
+They would not be stopped by the fear of being removed, nor moved by any hope of securing an advance, and even less so by a concern for the greater good of their province.
+They would not settle for their regular income and sportulae, and would thus try to expand it with any means necessary by abusing their authority.
 Taxmen would defraud the tax office, giving back their taxes to the rich who would bribe them, and would then offset the losses by pressuring the poorest all the more.
 Justice was corrupt, police too.
-Chaos, insecurity and corruption would reign supreme in all aspects of the administration.
+Chaos, insecurity and corruption reigned supreme in all aspects of the administration.

 Atop of the Nobles of the Robe were the Parliaments, where corruption was the most severe.
-There, vileness, venality and cupidity prospered as well as an aristocratic arrogance and a fanatical hatred for any innovation that could put their privileges in jeopardy, which in turn, during the 18th century, drew the hostility of their progressist and honest elements as well as the ire of moralists.
-Voltaire would put all his energy into opposing " the murderers of Calas, Labarre et Lally ", and the " Mémoires " published by Beaumarchais in 1774 had been a ruthless condemnation of the corruption which at the time was corroding the judiciary system in its entirety.
+There, vileness, venality and cupidity abounded as well as an aristocratic arrogance and a fanatical hatred for any innovation that could put their privileges in jeopardy, which in turn, during the 18th century, drew the hostility of the progressive and honest elements of the Parliaments as well as the ire of moralists.
+Voltaire put all his energy into opposing " the murderers of Calas, Labarre et Lally ", and the " Mémoires " published by Beaumarchais in 1774 was a ruthless condemnation of the corruption which was starting to corrode the judicial system in its entirety.

-However, in order to preserve this corruption and its own privileges, the Parliament of Paris, that set the standard for all the other ones, had to keep its popularity intact among Parisians, it had to make the rallying cries that were widespread in Paris its own.
+However, in order to preserve this corruption and its own privileges, the Parliament of Paris, which set the standard for others, had to preserve the favor of the Parisian populace, it had to make the rallying cries that were widespread in Paris its own.
 Allied to the Parisians and the rebel faction of the aristocracy, the members of the Parliament climbed the barricades in 1648 during the Fronde.
 In accordance with the Parisians, the Parliament opposed the " despotism" of Louis XVI's ministers and called for " the right to self-determination " and " the liberty of the nation", and furthermore designating itself as the only legitimate agent of the popular will.